Explore 2020 was a virtual evening event on Saturday 14 November 2020.

 Paul Rose (Chair) is a man at the front line of exploration and one of the world’s most experienced science expedition leaders.
 Paul Rose helps scientists unlock and communicate global mysteries in the most remote and challenging regions of the planet.
 Former Vice President for Expedition & fieldwork at the Royal Geographical Society (with IBG), Paul is currently expedition leader for the National Geographic Pristine Seas Expeditions.

-Arzucan Askin is a geographer and conservationist currently studying at the University of Oxford.
+Arzucan Askin is a geographer and political ecologist currently studying Biodiversity, Conservation and Management at the University of Oxford.
 Her research expeditions have taken her to to remote parts of the world both on land and at sea.
-Before joining the World Bank’s West Africa Coastal Area Program, she led a research project in Cuba, investigating the island’s political ecology at the intersection of gender and climate change.
+Before joining the World Bank’s West Africa Coastal Area Program, she led a research project to Cuba, investigating the connections between gender and climate change resilience on the island with Marta Santiváñez and Caitlan Read.
 She is the 2021 OWUSS European Rolex Scholar.

 Anya Gleizer is a DPhil student in the School of Geography and the Environment at the University of Oxford.
 She is researching creative methods in Geography and the changing relationships between indigenous Siberian tribes and extractive industry infrastructure on native land, focusing on the Yenisei river watershed in Evenkia, Central Siberia.
 Gleizer's background is in fine art and she engages collaborative performance and interactive new technologies (VR, AR) in her research methodologies.

-Muki Hakley is the Professor of Geographic Information Science in the Department of Geography, University College London.
-He is also the co-director of the UCL Extreme Citizen Science group, dedicated to allowing any community, regardless of their literacy, to use scientific methods and tools to collect, analyse, interpret and use information about their area and activities.
+Muki Haklay is the Professor of Geographical Information Science in the Department of Geography, University College London.
+He is co-director of the UCL Extreme Citizen Science group, which is dedicated to allowing any community, regardless of their literacy, to use scientific methods and tools to collect, analyse, interpret and use information about their area and activities; and co-founder and director of Mapping for Change, a social enterprise dedicated to participatory mapping and citizen science.

 Liam Taylor is a third-year PhD student at the University of Leeds, researching new technologies for observing and monitoring mountain glaciers.
 Liam works in the Cordillera Vilcanota, Peru, using low-cost sensors from Raspberry Pis and newly launched satellites, to better understand the melting ice and the impact it will have on rural communities of Peru.
 His fieldwork in developing a hazard warning system for outburst flood events is supported by the Royal Geographic Society (with IBG) Geographical Club Award.